Prince of Peace Lutheran Church of Saratoga California

 Table Talks are presentations and discussions meant to foster connection, empathy, and understanding in the community.
 They are always free to attend.
 We welcome you to experience Table Talks at Prince of Peace.

-Our 2025 program year we lean into our theme: "
+We lean into our theme: "

 Rooted in Christ’s love, we will grow and cultivate a thriving mycorrhizal network, characterized by faithful awareness, bold hope, and empathetic action."
 Over the course of the year you will hear stories that stretch across our city, county, country, and globe.

-RSVP
+RSVP HERE

 "...build longer tables, not higher walls."